R-G-KJSIEIT/Canteen-Management/README.md

 ## HOW TO START THIS PROJECT:

-### TO start this project simply run the menu.java program
+### To start this project simply run the menu.java program

 ## AUTHORS: Arish Manasia